Click on any of the following links for information:

 Texas Common Course Numbers

 Institutions teach courses that are similar in nature and have been designated by a common number.
 The common course number, a four-digit abbreviation for the discipline and a four-digit course number, is to facilitate the transferability of these courses between the participating institutions.
 The first digit reflects the academic credit; the second digit indicates the semester hour credit; and the third and fourth digits establish course sequence.
 The common course number is shown in parenthesis to the right of the Texas A&M University-Commerce course number in departmental course descriptions.
 A listing of all common courses numbers adopted by A&M-Commerce as well as institutions participating in the TCCNS are available in the back of this catalog.
-In that section, the common courses which fulfill University Studies requirements are identified with a “US” to the right of the A&M-Commerce course number.
+In that section, the common courses which fulfill the Core Curriculum Requirements are identified with a “US” to the left of the A&M-Commerce course number.

 For more information about the Common Courses at Texas A&M-Commerce, please contact the Office of Undergraduate Admissions 903-886-5000.
 Those currently enrolled at another institution should contact the appropriate departments for information.
 A complete listing of common courses taught statewide at colleges and universities in Texas is available at www.tccns.org

 The semester hour value of each course is determined by the number of clock hours spent in classwork.
 One clock hour per week in lecture or two to three hours per week in laboratory for one semester is the normal amount of classwork required for one semester hour of credit.

 Mid-Term and Final semester grades will be updated to the student information system.
 Students may check the status of their grades by accessing myLeo at leo.tamuc.edu/.
 A PIN (Personal Identification Number) is required to access myLeo.